-- if the command has been successfully executed, the terminal shall inform the UICC as soon as possible, using TERMINAL RESPONSE; - if the command was not successfully executed, the terminal shall inform the UICC as soon as possible using TERMINAL RESPONSE with an error condition.
+- if the command has been successfully executed, the terminal shall inform the UICC as soon as possible, using TERMINAL RESPONSE; except when specified otherwise in the present document (e.g. see clause 6.4.7); - if the command was not successfully executed, the terminal shall inform the UICC as soon as possible using TERMINAL RESPONSE with an error condition.